Associate Extension professor and Extension specialist in youth work practice, editor of the Journal of Youth Development

-Kate provides leadership to the understanding and development of youth work practice.
+Kate leads the understanding and development of youth work practice.
 She studies the role that adult program leaders, staff and volunteers play in supporting youth development in programs.
 She also leads professional development efforts aimed at supporting and improving youth work practice.
 This includes trainings on social and emotional learning and on the dilemmas that practitioners face in their everyday work with young people.
 Kate is also the editor of the Journal for Youth Development: Bridging Research and Practice.

 Kate’s research explores the dilemmas that practitioners face in their everyday work with youth and their strategies for addressing these challenges.
 From 2010-2015 she served as principal investigator for the University of Minnesota’s subcontract (from the University of Illinois, Principal Investigators Reed Larson and Marcella Raffaelli) for the Pathways Project (Proyecto Caminos), a 5-year, $1.3 million study of the development of self-direction in youth-program-family interaction systems among Latino and non-Latino youth funded by the William T. Grant Foundation.